What’s a “Spring Studio Showcase”?

 - Please be sure you’ve completed a Planning Form that gives me biographical information, expected guest count, and other information. (coming soon!)

 - I’d also appreciate parents and family members who are willing to volunteer for a few behind-the-scenes tasks to help the day go smoothly.
 A list of available tasks and sign up for whatever interests you (including a wild-card “tell me how I can help” slot) is available at Signup Genius. (coming soon!)

 Are there special rehearsals for the DMGS3?

-For the last 7 days prior to the Showcase (Saturday, April 11 through Friday, April 17), all lessons will be held at the event location (see this page) instead of at my home studio or at The Perfect 5th.
+For the week prior to the Showcase (Monday, April 17 through Friday, April 21), all lessons will be held at the event location (see this page) instead of at The Perfect 5th.
 This allows pianists to work on the actual instrument we’ll be using (a Yamaha GC1, that happens to be my favorite piano in the world!), and vocalists to practice with the sound system.
-These special lessons will be scheduled for your “regular” lesson time, but if the change in location makes that timing difficult you may reschedule your lesson to any available slot during that week through Acuity, or you and I can find a time together.
+These special lessons will be scheduled for your “regular” lesson time, but if the change in location makes that timing difficult you may reschedule your lesson to any available slot during that week, or you and I can find a time together.

 Vocalists will also be scheduled for a quick “dress rehearsal” earlier in the day on the day of the Showcase, so you can run your piece with the band before the audience arrives.
 Please take note of the following:

 - You need not wear your actual “showcase outfit” for the “dress rehearsal,” though I do recommend you wear the shoes you plan to wear, just so you don’t have any surprises when it comes to mobility or breathing!

 - The “dress rehearsal” schedule does not correspond to “performance order” for the showcase itself.
 Instead, this order is determined by a number of factors, including students’ travel distance to the venue, band and ensemble combinations, other responsibilities on the day, etc.